alfa-meta/Microsoft-Azure-Notes/Csharp in a nutshell/Chapter 1 - Introduction.md

 C# is a general-purpose, type-safe, object-oriented programming language.
-Goal of the lagnuage is programmer productivity.
+Goal of the language is programmer productivity.

 C# is platform neutral.

 ## Object Orientation

-Encapsulation - means creating a boundary around an object to seperate its external (public) behaviour from its internal (private) implementation.
+Encapsulation - means creating a boundary around an object to separate its external (public) behaviour from its internal (private) implementation.

 #### Unified Type System